further-external/client-ckf-data-layer-spec/events/paradox-mp/job_application_complete.md

-# Application Complete
+# Job Application Complete

-Fire when the candidate succesfully completes the Caregiver form.
+Fire when the candidate hring process is complete and the candidate is ready to accept the first shift.

 ## Request info
 POST /mp/collect?api_secret=fKhnzB9URSqghrauTtjGMw&measurement_id=G-0KV060Y1BE HTTP/1.1   ##Using Staging properties values